Nathan-UW/OpenGF/README.md

 ## Citation

-Please consider citing our paper:
+If it is helpful for your work, please consider citing our paper:

     @article{qin2021opengf,
         title = {OpenGF: An Ultra-Large-Scale Ground Filtering Dataset Built Upon Open ALS Point Clouds Around the World},